rirenner/aci-ansible/docs/aci_contract_subject_module.rst

 Synopsis
 --------

-* Connect to external virtual and physical domains by using Attachable Access Entity Profiles on Cisco ACI Fabric.
+* Manage initial contract subjects on Cisco ACI fabrics.

 Requirements (on host that executes module)